 Terms and Conditions

 - Missed lessons cannot be made up unless negotiated well prior to the student’s absence.
-A maximum of 2 missed lessons can be made up by negotiation in a term.
+A maximum of 2 missed lessons can be made up by negotiation in a term, and by approval of the class teacher and or Director.
 Missed lessons cannot be made up in another term.

 - There is no discount or reduction in fees for missed classes.
 Please understand that classes are carefully planned to suit student skill and extension.